-- 1. Coordinate, oversee and assign jobs to all the students in the house on a rota basis eg: tidy the kitchen, recycling duties etc. - 2.
-Decide with the houseparent who should receive dorm awards etc. - 3.
-Encourage and nurture the younger members of the house and be as approachable as possible for all members of the house. - 4.
-Keep the houseparents informed about the atmosphere in the house and the attitude of the boys. - 5.
-Ensure all students are present at roll call/meetings with house staff. - 6.
-Interact with houseparents to ensure the smooth day to day running of the house. - 7.
-Take the register during fire drills including false alarms. - 8.
-Set high standards of appearance and behaviour to help encourage a positive atmosphere and good house spirit. - 9.
-Help ensure that all students are working at the start of prep and to report back to the duty tutor if this is not the case. - 10.
-Support the duty tutors and houseparents throughout the week to keep the house running smoothly.
+- 1. Coordinate, oversee and assign jobs to all the students in the house on a rota basis e.g.: tidy the kitchen, recycling duties etc. - 2.
+Encourage and nurture the younger members of the house and be as approachable as possible for all members of the house. - 3.
+Keep the Houseparents informed about the atmosphere in the house and the attitude of the boys. - 4.
+Ensure all students are present at roll call/meetings with house staff. - 5.
+Interact with Houseparents to ensure the smooth day to day running of the house. - 6.
+Take the register during fire drills including false alarms. - 7.
+Set high standards of appearance and behaviour to help encourage a positive atmosphere and good house spirit. - 8.
+Help ensure that all students are working at the start of prep and to report back to the duty tutor if this is not the case. - 9.
+Support the duty tutors and Houseparents throughout the week to keep the house running smoothly. - 10.
+Assist Houseparents when collecting laptops/mobile phones before bedtime each evening (younger students).

-The head of house may, after discussion with the houseparents, sanction students who have committed minor offences in line with the house prefects.
+The head of house may, after discussion with the Houseparents, sanction students who have committed minor offences in line with the house prefects.
 All sanctions are recorded in a book held in the houseparents' flat.